• Root canal therapy, also known as RCT, is a standard treatment for severely damaged teeth.

 Injuries to a healthy tooth structure can expose nerves.
 Those are located beneath the layers of tissue.
 This exposure can oftentimes cause a variety of painful sensations.

-If there is nerve or pulpal involvement your dentist will recommend you have a RCT completed before placement of a full coverage crown.
-Most posterior teeth will need to be crown after RCT.
+If there is nerve or pulpal involvement, your dentist will recommend that you have an RCT completed before placement of a full coverage crown.
+Most posterior teeth will need to be crowned after RCT.
 This is due to the function and role of the posterior teeth in chewing and mastication.
 Posterior teeth need to be able to accommodate an increased force load.

 Can a tooth crack again after root canal treatment?